-Arbitrators and Conciliators with little to no experience tend to make between $32440 and $41670 while the more experienced ones make over $83070 per year.
+Arbitrators and Conciliators with little to no experience tend to make between $36590 and $45380 while the more experienced ones can earn over $91430 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Arbitrator and Conciliator is to move to a higher paying state like NJ.
-Right now, the highest paying states for Arbitrators and Conciliators are NJ, DC, ME, HI and NY.
+One of the easiest ways to increase your salary as an Arbitrator, Mediator and Conciliator is to move to a higher paying state like NJ.
+Right now, the highest paying states for Arbitrators and Conciliators are NJ, DC, CA, MN and IL.

-3 other factors that can increase your salary as An Arbitrator and Conciliator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Arbitrator, Mediator and Conciliator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Arbitrators and Conciliators what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Arbitrators and Conciliators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.